How do I maintain three blogs and still have time to write books?

 When it comes to writing content for my blogs, Grammarly is always on, working with me, and saving valuable time.

 Writing a great blog post is one thing.
 However, writing around strong keywords and finding the right 60 character title that will have a good chance of ranking highly on Google Search is what will bring traffic, readers, and income to your blog.

 Great online blog content writing always needs even better SEO and a pro keyword research tool.

 There are so many SEO tools and keyword finders available, and believe me, I think I have tried them all over the years.

 Like all new bloggers, I took advantage of free online SEO tools like the Google Keyword Planner for many years.
 While it helped, I knew I would have to take the jump into a professional suite of SEO tools at some stage.

-There are so many valuable tools available for keyword and competitor research, site health, keyword planner, search volume and page ranking as well as backlink checking and traffic analysis, just to name a few of the ways it helps me improve my SEO.
+There are so many valuable tools available for keyword and competitor research, site health, keyword planner, and search volume.
+There is page ranking as well as backlink checking and traffic analysis, just to name a few of the ways it helps me improve my SEO.

-It’s a fact that none of the well-known professional SEO suites are cheap.
+It’s a fact that none of the well-known professional SEO suites is cheap.
 So is Semrush worth the money for me?

 Create eye-catching images for your blog posts with Canva (Free and Paid)